Borobudur & Bali Photos

 In November 2007 I guided a tour of 25 to Yogyakarta and Borobudur and took these photos.

 This is Borobudur from the air.
-Note the size of the people to get a sense of its size.
+Note the size of the people to get a sense of its immense size.
 (The only one that is not my photo!)

 Both Mt Merbabu and Mt Merapi from the sixth terrace of Borobudur.